raggleton/NMSSM-Scan/README.md

 ##Parameter Point Generation

+**TODO**

 ##Converting Spectrum Files (SLHA) Into CSV

 We store information about all points from one set of jobs into CSV files.
 This converts SLHA format spectrum files that NMSSMTools outputs into a table of data, with columns representing quantities we're interested in (e.g. higgs masses), and rows representing a point in parameter space.

-[Analyse_scans.pl](analyse_scans.pl) actually goes through and makes the CSV files from a folder of spectr*.dat files.
+[Analyse_scans.pl](Analyse_scans.pl) actually goes through and makes the CSV files from a folder of spectr*.dat files.
 We don't store all quantites for space & time reasons.
 To add another field:

 - Add the field name to `@columns`.
 This generates the colummn headers, so if it isn't here it wont be included